2009 Stanley Cup playoffs: (4) Pittsburgh Penguins vs. (6) Carolina Hurricanes

-Western Conference Final
+Western Conference final

 (2) Detroit Red Wings vs. (4) Chicago Blackhawks

-The was the 15th meeting between these two teams in the playoffs, with the Blackhawks winning eight of the previous fourteen series.
-They last met in the 1995 Western Conference Final, with the Red Wings winning in five games.
-The Detroit Red Wings eliminated the Chicago Blackhawks in five games again, to advance to their second consecutive Stanley Cup Final series.
+This was the fifteenth playoff meeting between these two teams, with the Blackhawks winning eight of the previous fourteen series.
+They last met in the 1995 Western Conference Final, which the Red Wings won in five games.

+The Red Wings eliminated the Blackhawks in five games to advance to the Stanley Cup Finals for the second straight year and the third time in eight years.
 Three of the five games in the series were decided in overtime.
-Dan Cleary scored two goals en route to a 5–2 Detroit victory in game one.
-In game two, Jonathan Toews scored two Chicago goals, including one that tied the game at 12:20 in the third period.
+Dan Cleary scored two goals en route to a 5–2 Detroit victory in Game 1.
+In Game 2, Jonathan Toews scored two Chicago goals, including one that tied the game at 12:20 in the third period.
 However, Mikael Samuelsson scored at 5:14 into overtime to give the Red Wings a 3–2 win.
-Chicago bounced back in game three with a 4–3 win of Patrick Sharp's overtime goal at 1:52 into the extra period.
+Chicago bounced back in Game 3 with a 4–3 win of Patrick Sharp's overtime goal at 1:52 into the extra period.
 The Blackhawks took an early 3–0 lead in the game but saw Detroit bounce back with three goals from defencemen in the second period.
 During the game, Blackhawks goaltender Nikolai Khabibulin was injured and replaced for the third period and overtime by Cristobal Huet.
 The game also featured a controversial hit from Nicklas Kronwall that injured star Chicago winger Martin Havlat.
-Detroit dominated game four, winning 6–1, with Marian Hossa and Henrik Zetterberg each tallying a pair of goals.
-Game five was an exhibition in goaltending with Chris Osgood and Cristobal Huet each making a variety of spectacular saves.
+In Game 4, the Red Wings blew out the Blackhawks 6–1, with Marian Hossa and Henrik Zetterberg each tallying a pair of goals.
+Game 5 was an exhibition in goaltending with Chris Osgood and Cristobal Huet each making a variety of spectacular saves.
 However, Darren Helm proved to be the eventual hero, scoring at 3:58 into overtime to give the Red Wings a 2–1 win and the series.
-This was the last Western Conference Final series to be played entirely outside of California until 2018.
+This was the last Western Conference Final to be played entirely outside of California until 2018.